Height and Weight: Separating Fact from Fiction

 The Perceived Height Illusion

 While losing weight won’t increase your actual height, it can make you appear taller to others.
-A 2013 study found that people tend to associate thinness with height.
+This illusion is based on the association between thinness and height, which was discovered in a 2013 study.
 However, this illusion is relatively weak and only noticeable when you’re not standing next to someone who’s significantly taller.

 The Weight-Height Connection

 Gaining weight, particularly to the point of obesity, can lead to weakened bone metabolism and structure, increasing the risk of osteoporosis.
 This, in turn, can cause height loss.
-However, it’s essential to remember that there’s no one “right” weight, and loving your body at any size is crucial.
+It’s essential to remember that there’s no one “right” weight, and loving your body at any size is crucial.

 Healthy Living for a Healthier Height